-Five different, healthy recipes using pumpkin as an ingredient.
+Five different, healthy recipes using pumpkin as an ingredient which you can consume daily along with supplements such as lgd 4033 to maintain a healthy weight balance.
 It isn’t the end all be all as far as flavor or even nutrition, but for some reason it is really fun finding ways to consume the pumpkin!
 Here are 5 ways to get the flavor into your daily meal planning.

 1. Pumpkin protein pancakes – that sounds good just saying it.

 1 cup canned pumpkin. ( make sure pumpkin is only ingredient)

 1 tsp pumpkin pie spice